Substring Complexity in Sublinear Space: Abstract

 \section{Abstract}

 Shannon's entropy is a definitive lower bound for statistical compression.
 Unfortunately, no such clear measure exists for the compressibility of repetitive strings.
-Thus, ad-hoc measures are employed to estimate the repetitiveness of strings, e.g., the size $z$ of the Lempel–Ziv parse or the number $r$ of equal-letter runs of the Burrows-Wheeler transform.
+Thus, ad hoc measures are employed to estimate the repetitiveness of strings, e.g., the size $z$ of the Lempel–Ziv parse or the number $r$ of equal-letter runs of the Burrows-Wheeler transform.
 A more recent one is the size $\gamma$ of a smallest string attractor.
-A string attractor of a string $T$ is a set of positions of $T$ capturing the occurrences of all the substrings of $T$.
+Let $T$ be a string of length $n$.
+A string attractor of $T$ is a set of positions of $T$ capturing the occurrences of all the substrings of $T$.
 Unfortunately, Kempa and Prezza~[STOC 2018] showed that computing $\gamma$ is NP-hard.
-Kociumaka et al.~[LATIN 2020] considered a new measure of compressibility that is based on the function $S_T$ counting the cardinalities of the sets of substrings of each length of $T$, also known as the {\em substring complexity}.
-This new measure is defined as $\delta= \sup\{S_T(k)/k, k\geq 1\}$ and lower bounds all the relevant ad-hoc measures previously considered.
-In particular, $\delta\leq \gamma$ always holds and $\delta$ can be computed in $\cO(n)$ time using $\Omega(n)$ working space.
-Kociumaka et al.~showed that if $\delta$ is given, one can construct an $\cO(\delta \log \frac{n}{\delta})$-sized representation of $T$ supporting efficient direct access and efficient pattern matching queries on $T$.
-Given that for highly compressible strings, $\delta$ is significantly smaller than $n$, it is natural to pose the following question: \emph{Can we compute $\delta$ efficiently using sublinear working space?}
+Kociumaka et al.~[LATIN 2020] considered a new measure of compressibility that is based on the function $S_T(k)$ counting the number of distinct substrings of length $k$ of $T$, also known as the {\em substring complexity} of $T$.
+This new measure is defined as $\delta= \sup\{S_T(k)/k, k\geq 1\}$ and lower bounds all the relevant ad hoc measures previously considered.
+In particular, $\delta\leq \gamma$ always holds and $\delta$ can be computed in $\cO(n)$ time using $\Theta(n)$ working space.
+Kociumaka et al.~showed that one can construct an $\cO(\delta \log \frac{n}{\delta})$-sized representation of $T$ supporting efficient direct access and efficient pattern matching queries on $T$.
+Given that for highly compressible strings, $\delta$ is significantly smaller than $n$, it is natural to pose the following question: